 Headaches are commonly reported amongst children who have recovered from meningitis, and they can last for months or longer after the initial illness.
-Although fairly common among children generally, there is evidence that headaches can be an after effect of meningitis7-8.
-If headaches persist, you should discuss them with the paediatrician at the 4-6 week review.
-If they continue beyond this review, then it is important to talk to your GP who can decide what further treatment might help, or if referral to a specialist is needed for further investigation.
+Although fairly common among children generally, there is evidence that headaches can be an after effect of meningitis8-9.
+If headaches persist, you should discuss them with your child's paediatrician at a follow up appointment.
+If they continue, then it is important to talk to your GP who can decide what further treatment might help, or if referral to a specialist is needed for further investigation.